iwatake2222/pico-work/pj_voice_assistant_wake_word/README.md

     - provides an interface to access storead audio data in ring block buffer
 - RingBlockBuffer:
     - consists of some blocks.
 The block size is 512 Byte and the size is equal to DMA's transfer size
-    - 512 Byte ( 32 msec @16kHz ) is also convenient to work with FeatureProvider which generates feature data for 30 msec of audio data at 20 msec intervals
+    - 512 Byte ( 32 msec @16kHz ) is also convenient to work with FeatureProvider which generates feature data from 30 msec of audio data at 20 msec intervals
 - AudioProvider:
     - extracts data from the ring block buffer to the local buffer for the requested time
     - converts data from uint8_t to int16_t